 Some people need to abstain from certain foods as part of their medical nutrition therapy and/or weight management strategy.
 As you visit this site, keep in mind that though I am a dietitian, I am not your dietitian.
 None of the nutrition information on this website constitutes personal medical advice.

 Restrictive food rules are a bummer, and I’m not saying that you must avoid all of the above.
-I enjoy and share treats on occasion, particularly on holidays.
-However, if you're trying to eat a more healthful diet, limiting those items may be a good starting point.
+I enjoy and share treats, particularly on holidays.
+However, if you’re trying to eat a more healthful diet, limiting those items may be a good starting point.

 The other thing that you won’t find here are recipes that my family does not enjoy.
 I’m not willing to sacrifice flavor for health, and I don’t request that others do that either.
 If we don’t like a dish, I don’t post it!